okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/main/index.md

 8. Click **Save & Continue**.

 9. You can complete the one-time verification Okta call now or verify the event hook later.
-If you’re using the Glitch example, proceed to verification.
+If you're using the Glitch example, proceed to verification.

 > **Note:** You can also set up an event hook using an API.
 See [Event Hooks Management](/docs/reference/api/event-hooks/#create-event-hook).